-- Both Protests and Dissents should respect the rights of others wishing to engage in the University activity or event that is the focus of Activism.
-Others should be allowed free and safe access to the meeting or activity, unobstructed and undisrupted viewing, the ability to hear and view a speaker undisrupted, as well as the ability to otherwise reasonably participate. - Distribution of Literature - Refer to the Distribution of printed information or use of electronic media policy in this section of the Student Handbook. - University Officials - The University may, at its discretion, have individuals from Student Affairs, Vanderbilt University Public Safety, or other University departments present at Protests, Demonstrations, and other events to observe and advise.
-Organizers and participants are expected to comply with instructions of University officials. - Relocation or Termination - The University will work with Organizers and participants to relocate Demonstrations and Protests that may or terminate Demonstrations and Protests that do disrupt campus operations, impede the free flow of vehicular or pedestrian traffic, violate University policies, or significantly infringes on the rights of other members of the University community. - Demonstrations and Protests are not permitted to occur in the following locations: - Private offices, research laboratories or associated facilities, and computer centers; - Specific areas of offices, museums, libraries, and other facilities that contain valuable or sensitive materials, collections, equipment, and records protected by law, or by existing University policy, such as educational records, student-related or personnel-related records, or financial records; - Classrooms, art and music practice rooms, seminar rooms, auditoriums, meeting rooms, or outdoor spaces in which University academic courses are being held or are scheduled to be held: - Residential areas during quiet hours; and - Student Health Center, University Counseling Center, Student Care Coordination, Center for Student Wellbeing, Project Safe, Title IX office, Vanderbilt University Police Department headquarters, Vanderbilt University Medical Center, other administrative offices in which student privacy is paramount, critical infrastructure (such as the Power House), as well as the surrounding green space or grounds (including, but not limited to, sidewalks, access roads, parking areas, etc.), and any other space that obstructs entry or access to Vanderbilt University Medical Center. - Debrief - Organizers are encouraged to meet with the Dean of Students or Dean's designee after a Demonstration or Protest has occurred to review successes and challenges for future planning.
+- The University will work with Organizers and participants to relocate Expression that may or terminate Expression that does 1) disrupt campus operations, 2) impede the free flow of vehicular or pedestrian traffic, 3) violate University policies, 4) engage in disorderly conduct, 5) cause physical harm to person or property, or 6) infringe on the rights of other members of the University community to access the University's spaces or educational programs and activities.
+When the University determines relocation or termination is necessary based on the enumerated factors above, the University will attempt to determine if another location with similar visibility and impact will ameliorate concerns.
+If another suitable location is unavailable or if the disruption, impediment, violation, disorder, harm, or infringement are so significant as to present ongoing concerns, the Expression will be terminated until the Organizers work with the Dean to plan a future time, location, and manner for conducting the Expression in accordance with policy. - Demonstrations and Protests are not permitted to occur in the following locations: - Private offices, private residences, research laboratories or associated facilities, and computer centers; - Specific areas of offices, museums, libraries, and other facilities that contain valuable or sensitive materials, collections, equipment, and records protected by law, or by existing University policy, such as educational records, student-related or personnel-related records, or financial records: - Classrooms, art and music practice rooms, seminar rooms, auditoriums, meeting rooms, or outdoor spaces in which University academic courses or private meetings are being held or are scheduled to be held; - · Residential areas during quiet hours; and - Student Health Center, University Counseling Center, Student Care Coordination, Center for Student Wellbeing, Project Safe, Title IX office, Vanderbilt University Police Department headquarters, Vanderbilt University Medical Center, other administrative offices in which student privacy is paramount, critical infrastructure (such as the Power House), as well as the surrounding green space or grounds (including, but not limited to, sidewalks, access roads, parking areas, etc.)any other space that obstructs entry or access to Vanderbilt University Medical Center, and other facilities or services vital to continued functioning of the University. - University statues and sculptures may not be climbed on or covered with any material.